Syrian troops storm Hama to break anti-Assad strike

 Assad, 46, whose family from the minority Alawite sect has held power in majority Sunni Muslim Syria for four decades, is facing the most serious challenge to his 11-year rule.

 The demonstrations started with peaceful calls for reform but burgeoned into demands for Assad's overthrow.
-A growing armed insurgency has since raised the specter of civil war.
+A growing armed insurgency has since raised the spectre of civil war.

 The Syrian government says more than 1,100 members of the army, police and security services have been killed.
 State media reported military funerals on Wednesday for seven soldiers and police killed by "armed terrorist groups."